fenriskiba/fenriskiba.github.io/professional/projects/planning.md

 A list of ideas for future projects I'd like to start one day.

 ## DM Campaign Creator (Name TBD)
-A tool to simplify creating D&D 5e campaign, by automatically generating encounter stat blocks based on party level, setting, etc.
+A tool to simplify creating D&D 5e campaigns, by automatically generating encounter stat blocks based on party level, setting, etc.

 ### Planned Features
 * Automatically load SRD Monster Stat Blocks